 Caring For Your Dog’s Ears… Naturally

-Ear problems are one of the top routine reasons why dogs visit the veterinarian, and many dogs suffer with painful and unpleasant ear conditions for years on end before a true long-standing cure is found.
+Ear problems are one of the top routine reasons why dogs visit the veterinarian, and many dogs suffer from painful and unpleasant ear conditions for years on end before a true long-standing cure is found.

 A holistic approach to the problem considers the environment in which the dog lives, what he eats and his lifestyle.